 What is Market Timing?

 Some people think they can be very clever and buy when the market is at its lowest and sell when the market it as its highest.
 If they can pull this off, they'll squeeze every last bit of value out of their investing dollars.
-To lose even a possible percentage point of gain is disheartening.
+They hate the thought of losing even a fraction of a percent of possible profit.

 Read enough about investing and you'll hear aphorisms like "Sell in May and go away."
-It's an aphorism—and you can and should distrust simple sayings like this—but many, many people scour historical market data for patterns, especially in the big indexes like the Dow Jones, S&P 500, and NASDAQ.
-Some people do find patterns, but the human brain is so good at recognizing patterns that sometimes it finds patterns where they don't exist.
+Treat aphorisms like this with suspicion.
+The human brain is good at finding patterns.
+Plenty of people scour historical market data for patterns, especially in the big indexes like the Dow Jones, S&P 500, and NASDAQ, and they find them.
+They even find patterns that don't exist.

-There are structural patterns in the market.
+Some structural patterns do exist in the market.
 Toward the end of the year, a lot of big funds do sell to capture profits, take tax losses, and to rebalance their holdings.
-As well, a lot of stockpickers take vacations in August, so the volume of stocks can be lower in that month than other months.
-Finally, a lot of companies which make most of their money around the holiday season (retail stocks in particular, technology stocks which sell to retailers) have poor earnings for three out of four quarters of the year.
+As well, a lot of investors take vacations in August, so the volume of stocks can be lower in that month than other months.
+Finally, a lot of companies which make most of their money around the holiday season (retail stocks in particular, but also technology stocks which sell to retailers to resell to consumers) have poor earnings for three out of four quarters of the year.

 You can know all of these patterns, but can you translate them into specific predictions about the motion of any stock?
 Good luck!
 If you're right, can you get a percentage or two of profit?
 (Remember you may have to pay steep taxes on short-term investments.)